kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 support because of the following reason: scheduler needs to ensure universal and scheduler plugin shouldn't have special treatment for any labels/fields.

-### remove MatchLabelKeys implementation from the scheduler plugin
+### implement MatchLabelKeys in only either the scheduler plugin or kube-apiserver
-Remove this implementation related to `MatchLabelKeys` from the scheduler plugin and only kube-apiserver handles `MatchLabelKeys` and updates `LabelSelector`.
+If the implementation for handling `MatchLabelKeys` exists only in scheduler plugin, merging the key-value labels corresponding to `MatchLabelKeys` into `LabelSelector` becomes impossible due to its immutability.

-However, this idea is rejected because:
+It may confuse users because this behavior is different from PodAffinity's `MatchLabelKeys`, On the other hand, if this implementation exists only in kube-apiserver, it prevents the achievement of the Cluster-level default constraints by `matchLabelKeys: ["pod-template-hash"]` ([#129198](https://github.com/kubernetes/kubernetes/issues/129198)) because kube-apiserver can't be aware of the scheduler configuration.
-- This approach prevents the achievement of the Cluster-level default constraints by `matchLabelKeys: ["pod-template-hash"]`.([#129198](https://github.com/kubernetes/kubernetes/issues/129198)) because kube-apiserver can't be aware of the kube-scheduler configuration.
+In addition, each implementation is simple, and the risk of increased maintenance overhead is low.
-- The current implementation of the scheduler plugin is simple, and the risk of increased maintenance overhead is low.
+As a result, these ideas are rejected, and we have decided to implement `MatchLabelKeys` in both scheduler plugin and kube-apiserver.

 ## Infrastructure Needed (Optional)